 There are a few common causes of minor car accidents in Concord, NC.

 One common cause of minor car accidents is distracted driving.
-With the increasing use of cell phones and other electronic devices, it’s more important than ever to pay attention to the road.
+With the increasing use of cell phones and other electronic devices, it’s more important than ever to pay attention to the road and the traffic around you.

 Failure to Yield